nccpai/PriorCCI/README.md

 # DeepTEC
 **Previous name, SCITE:** Searching for the Single-cell-based Critical Interactions between Tumor cells and TECs

+### Overview
+DeepTEC is a tool designed to identify critical interactions in the tumor microenvironment using single-cell RNA sequencing data.

 ## Requirements

 - **Python (>= 3.8.19):** [Download Python](https://www.python.org/downloads/source/)